 You can transfer money back and forth between friends and send red packets, but it’s almost impossible to use the international credit card to pay for things.

-If you’re a tourist to China I recommend you use an international credit card to open your WeChat Wallet and then use some creative methods to add money to your WeChat account.
+- If you’re a short-term visitor to China, I recommend you try to use an international credit card to open your WeChat Wallet and then use some creative methods to add money to your WeChat account.

 Questions about money in China?